The Best Preschools & Kindergartens In Hong Kong

 Ages: 6 months-6 years

-Curriculum: Seven of the group’s preschools use traditional teaching methods in line with the UK’s Early Years Foundation Stage.
-The two other schools use Montessori teaching methods that are fully approved and accredited by the Montessori Evaluation and Accreditation Board.
+Curriculum: Seven of the group’s nine preschools use traditional teaching methods in line with the UK’s Early Years Foundation Stage, while the other two use Montessori teaching methods that are fully approved and accredited by the Montessori Evaluation and Accreditation Board.

 Language options: English, pure Putonghua and bilingual classes.